RaneClowd/Grasshopper/README.md

 The source code will be accessible and modifiable, but largely unintelligble.
 Students will need to analyze and experiment with the code to be able to modify it in desired ways.
 A deep understanding of the workings of the code could lead to effects that could seem almost magical.
+Imagine being able to modify how gravity affects things, or building a device that can transport matter.